mjcrouch/vscode-perforce/README.md

 [![Dependency Status](https://img.shields.io/david/mjcrouch/vscode-perforce.svg)](https://david-dm.org/mjcrouch/vscode-perforce)
 [![Dev Dependency Status](https://img.shields.io/david/dev/mjcrouch/vscode-perforce.svg)](https://david-dm.org/mjcrouch/vscode-perforce?type=dev)

-Perforce integration for Visual Studio Code
+Perforce integration for Visual Studio Code - Now with more features and fixes!

 This is a fork of the `slevesque.perforce` extension, published in 2020, as the original creator now appears to be inactive on GitHub.

-If you install this extension, please uninstall or disable `slevesque.perforce` to prevent issues with duplicate icons.
+If you install this extension, please **uninstall or disable** `slevesque.perforce` to prevent issues with duplicate icons.

 If you are installing for the first time, Proceed to [the setup section](#Setup) for setup instructions.

-If you have a working setup from the old extension, it will almost certainly continue to work.
+If you have a working setup from the old extension, it will almost certainly continue to work - There are some unlikely (but possible) breaking changes.
 If for any reason your setup stops working after switching over, please check [the migration guide](MIGRATION.md) for more help.

 ## What's included?